javi-cardenas/cs-416-dv/README.md

 ---

-This interactive narrative visualization provides a comprehensive exploration of the modern software development landscape through the lens of the Stack Overflow Developer Survey 2024, revealing key trends in compensation, technology adoption, and emerging AI integration in developer workflows.
+This interactive narrative visualization provides a comprehensive exploration of the modern software development landscape through the lens of the Stack Overflow Developer Survey 2024, revealing key trends in programming language popularity, AI adoption patterns across different communities, and the relationship between technology choices and compensation in developer workflows.